Coolfood Meals

 -A lunch or dinner portion must emit less than 5.71 kg COշ to be considered a Coolfood Meal.

 The Coolfood program also requires each recipe to meet a set of nutritional safeguards to receive the certification.
 This includes minimizing sodium, sugar, and saturated fats, while maximizing fruits, vegetables, protein and fiber.
-Secondary to the carbon standards, these nutritional safeguards are meant to acknowledge human health as a valuable component of environmental health.
+These safeguards are meant to acknowledge human health as a valuable component of environmental health.

 How can I find Coolfood Meals on the menu?